Estimated reading time: 6 minutes

 Botswana is generally a place of empty blue skies and boasts an enviable 300 days of dazzling sunshine a year.
-Thankfully around December, life-giving summer rains begin to fall, marking the start of the Green Season.
-The bulk of rain falls over January and February, and the landscape stays beautifully lush and green until about April.
+Thankfully around December, life-giving summer rains begin to fall, marking the start of safari's low or Green Season.
+The bulk of the rain falls over January and February, and the landscape stays beautifully lush and green until about April.

 Many safari-goers recommend visiting during the May to October dry winter season when game viewing is at its easiest.
 With only winter's sparse vegetation to hide them, animals are more visible, especially when they congregate at shrinking waterholes and on riverbanks as the dry season grinds on.

 The trouble is everyone else knows this, too.
 And coupled with the fact that Botswana's dry season coincides with the northern hemisphere's summer vacation period, Botswana's major wildlife destinations get pretty crowded.
 So if you want all the drama of Botswana's legendary game viewing without the crowds, consider a safari between December and March.
 It's not only a case of fewer visitors: you will enjoy better rates and plenty of Green Season surprises...

 The Best Colours and Light for Photography

 Firstly, the rains transform the brown winter landscape into a startling green wonderland.
 Full-leafed acacia trees cast deep, cool shade over rolling green lawns; flowers leap up unannounced out of the sand, and crusty salt pans turn into shimmering wetlands full of honking waterbirds and colourful migratory species.
 The clean-washed air makes colours richer and deeper, the cloud-stacked sunsets are more intense – photographers will love the Green Season.